 If you are suffering from all these in the past, chances are, you are having a hormonal imbalance.
-And, one or more the following hormones could be your culprit.
+And, one or more of the following hormones could be your culprit.

 Before you look for quick remedies to balance your hormone, understand hormone and how they affect your body.
 Each hormone is different and performs differently.

-The primary function of oestrogen hormone is to help form secondary sex characteristics in females during puberty.
+The primary function of the oestrogen hormone is to help form secondary sex characteristics in females during puberty.
 It helps in regulating menstruation cycle, protein synthesis, accelerate metabolism and increase bone formation.